thg1lb/robotics-club-resources/README.md

 - Arduino: https://www.arduino.cc/education/

 Any other resources within the lessons can be found in the speaker notes on the slides.
-Please note that some websites may not be available within some school networks, hence why downloading the PDFs (such as in the resources subfolder) may be advisable.
+Please note that some websites may be blocked on some school networks.

 ## Disclaimer

 Unless otherwise stated, the lesson structure, organisation, and original material were created by me.
 Some presentations, diagrams, code examples, and educational resources are adapted from or reference third-party sources for educational purposes.
 All rights remain with their respective owners.
-Additionally, all sources are cited above.
+Additionally, sources are listed in this README or cited in the speaker notes of the relevant slides.

 If you are a copyright holder and believe any material has been included inappropriately, please contact me and I will remove or appropriately attribute the content.